 Kimberley J. Roberts, Ph.D. began her tenure at GFS in July 2014.
 Dr. Roberts came to GFS from her alma mater Castilleja School, an all-girls' school (grades 6-12) in Palo Alto, California, where she served as assistant head of school and director of advancement.
 She is an outstanding administrator, educator and innovator with a life long passion for educating and empowering girls.
 In 2017, Dr. Roberts returned to California in June 2017 to become a program manager in Google's Education and University Relations group.

-In 2017, Lila Boyce Lohr, Garrison Forest Class of 1963, returned to GFS as Interim Head of School.
+In July 2017, Lila Boyce Lohr, Garrison Forest Class of 1963, returned to GFS as Interim Head of School.
+In Fall 2017, Christopher "Chris" A. Hughes was named 12th Head of School to begin July 2018.

 1910-1929 Mary Moncrieffe Livingston, founder